hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

  </tr>
 </table>

-### Explanation
-A wider and deeper neural network, along with a learning rate of 0.0005 and a batch size of 128 seemed to give the lowest error on the test data.
-I believe that the complexity of the network and the larger batch size impacted the most in significantly lowering the test error.
-The test loss curve's spikes indicate that the learning rate may be too high in the beginning.
-Overall, there appears to be slight overfitting as the final validation error is higher than the training error.
-I didnt get a chance to fix this due to time constraints.

 ### References
 Thomas F. Brooks, D. Stuart Pope, and Michael A. Marcolini.
 Airfoil self-noise and prediction.
 NTRS Author Affiliations: PRC Kentron, Inc., Hampton, NASA Langley Research Center NTRS Report/Patent Number: L16528 NTRS Document ID: 19890016302 NTRS Research Center: Legacy CDMS (CDMS).
 July 1989.
 Url: https://ntrs.nasa.gov/citations/19890016302 (visited on 01/24/2023).